PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 # ansible-arc-cluster

-ansible-arc-cluster is a repository that is used to add new users to our clusters Hydra and Gravel at ARC.
-It was recently extened to sync user IDs and group IDs over from ldap to give users access to the share drives.
+ansible-arc-cluster is an ansible playbook used to add new users to Rocks Clusters.

 Setting Up Your Local Machine
 =============================